Update: ‘New LFA to be an EV’ and ‘Fun-to-drive with motorsport lineage’ section updated and ‘TopElectricSUV says’ section added.

 Toyota has already previewed the ‘Sports EV’ and the Lexus LFA successor, so it’s not difficult to predict what’s next.
 Furthermore, with top TMC executives frequently using terms like “car lovers,” “taste of driving,” and “enhanced performance,” expect Toyota to produce something fascinating—an electric sports car that the ice sheets will not hate!

 The ‘Lexus Electrified Sport’ concept, revealed in December 2021, is expected to morph into the Lexus LFA successor.
 It’s nearing completion, and unlike the knife-sharp LFA, it is lavished with curves and swoopy surfaces.
 The finesse of the design is a significant departure from what we saw on the LFA—the Lexus LFA successor looks like a sophisticated GT.

-The Lexus Electrified Sport concept has a long bonnet which it doesn’t need (EV architecture doesn’t demand long hoods), and a short tail section.
-Its low slung has a cab-rearward stance, and sharp bodywork makes it all very attractive.
+The Lexus Electrified Sport concept has a long bonnet which it doesn’t need (EV architecture doesn’t demand long hoods) and a short tail section.
+Its low-slung body has a cab-rearward stance, and sharp bodywork makes it all very attractive.
 The design of the Lexus LFA successor appears closer to the latest fifth-generation Toyota Supra than the LFA.

 While the Electrified Sport’s fascia threatens the road of an outright assault, the profile adds grace to the design.
 The wheel arches are barely extended, and the designers have tried to keep the height low.
 Another example of the intense focus on aerodynamics is the quadrilateral cut-out in the door panels.